jnatten/mrt/README.md

     # Execute command in all directories tagged with `backend` and `frontend` in parallel
     $ mrt -p +backend +frontend git pull

 ```

-TODO: Remove all tags from current directory
-TODO: Remove all directories tagged with specified tag

 ### Why?